rocknrollMarc/mongo_mailer/README.md

 <pre>
 require 'mongo_mailer/capistrano'
 </pre>
 to your `deploy.rb`.
-Since then you have access to `mongo_mailer:start|stop|restart` recipies.
+Since then you have access to `cap mongo_mailer:start|stop|restart` recipies.

 ### Standalone worker

 Worker can be used within rails app or as a standalone application.
 In both cases only mongo_mailer related stuff is used - rails are never being loaded.

-Worker use `daemons` to daemonize the process, continuously poll mongo queue for new mail and does the final delivery.
+Worker use (https://rubygems.org/gems/daemons)[daemons] to daemonize the process, continuously poll mongo queue for new mail and does the final delivery.

 * to start, stop, restart worker just run:
 <pre>
-./script/mongo_mailer start|stop|restart <rails_env>
+bundle exec bin/worker start|stop|restart <rails_env>
 </pre>
 e.g.
 <pre>
-./script/mongo_mailer start production
+bundle exec bin/worker start production
 </pre>

 * workers activity is being loged in the app's `log` directory: